6 & 7 March 2021 - Noosa, QLD - Sold out

 Live streaming is not simply an alternative means to attend for convenience.
 Live streaming may have some limited capability for the student to interact or participate in group work.
 It will only be provided for already registered students for unavoidable or late notice emergency situations.
-If a student must attend via live stream, a partial refund will be issued to the student following the event.

 For full details, please read the Cancellation Policy on the event registration page.